 During the course of my research I found out that not only was I supposed to post way more often than I have been doing, but I needed to make my posts available on many of the different “Social Networking” sites.
 My social networking skills are at best rudimentary, but I will get my daughter to coach me and will soon catch up, I’m sure.
 Eventually I may even get to the point where I don’t have to look up my Facebook username every time I log in…

-As well as social networking, I’m also supposed to SEO the blog.
+As well as social networking, I’m also supposed to do SEO on the blog.
 There are actually people out there who make a living (!) by writing articles for other people’s blogs, based on a list of keywords given by the blog’s owner.
-Apparently, the more often you update (and outlink and backlink and loop-de-loo) the better your blog will rate in the search engines.
+Apparently, the more often you update (and outlink and backlink and loop-de-loop) the better your blog will rate in the search engines.
 Since I have e-mailed the URL of this blog to everyone I want to read it, I’m not going to worry about that right now, if ever.
 If strangers find it and have comments to make, well and good.
 I see that a couple of folks I don’t know have already commented on what I have written (Anna, I will reply to your comment as soon as I finish writing this post).
 It is flattering, if a little unsettling, that people I don’t even know will take the time to read and comment on my stuff.

 So, apparently, once you start a blog, you are required to keep adding to it.
 I have no problem with that.
 But I am still not convinced that posting often, even if you have nothing to say, is better than posting less frequently when there is something you want to put out there for examination and discussion.
 If there is a specific interval that is decreed as the optimum for adding stuff, I’m not sure I could adhere to it even if I could find out what it is.